Sidewalk priority & map

 Priority 2

 Non-regional bus routes and collector streets, as well as adjacent sidewalks, P2 active transportation pathways, and P3 Enhanced sidewalks.
-Many P2 streets are designated as snow routes and have overnight parking restrictions from December 1 to March 1.
+Many P2 streets are designated winter routes and have associated overnight parking restrictions when a Winter Route Parking Ban is in effect.

 Priority 3